 |Copyright © Nucleus Medical Media, Inc.|

-Symptoms may include:
+Symptoms may be:

 - Fever and chills

-- Redness and feel hot to touch
+- Red and feels hot

-- Pain or tenderness
+- Painful or tender

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Your doctor will also ask about any recent injuries.
-The area will be closely examined.
-The doctor may know it is cellulitis from the appearance of the skin.
+The doctor may diagnose cellulitis based on how the skin looks.
 The outer edge of the redness may be marked.
 This will help to see if the infection spreads.

-Your doctor may do blood tests.
-Fluid from the area may also be tested to find out what bacteria is causing the problem.
+The doctor may also do blood tests.
+Fluid from the area may also be tested.
+This is to find out what bacteria is causing the problem.

 The goal is to get rid of the infection and manage pain.
-Treatment may last 7-10 days.
-Most cellulitis will clear up after 1-2 weeks of treatment.
+Treatment may last 5 to 10 days.
+Most cellulitis will clear up after 1 to 2 weeks of treatment.

-Hospital care may be needed if you have:
+Hospital care may be needed for: